 - The Board hold meetings 6 times a year with the Chief Executive in attendance at those meetings.
 The Chief Executive reports to the Board but is not a member of the Board.
 MS Ireland's Constitution and Code of Conduct details the process on the selection and rotation of Board members, the roles and duties of the Chairperson and Chief Executive.
 We require formal disclosure of any potential conflict of interest or loyalty of Directors at meetings.
 We have a committed and strong Board, currently made up of 62% people living with MS or family members.
 They give their time for free and receive no payments for their work.
 However, Board members are entitled to claim for travel and subsistence expenses in attending meetings.
-In 2022 Board members expenses were €623 (2021: Nil).
-No emoluments are paid to Board members.
-The list of Board members and biographies can be found on our website. - MS Ireland is a registered charity and is in compliance with the requirements of Charities Governance Code and is listed on the Register of the Charities Regulatory Authority. - Our annual financial statements are audited by Deloitte Ireland LLP.
+In 2022 Board members can be found on our website. - MS Ireland is a registered charity and is in compliance with the requirements of Charities Governance Code and is listed on the Register of the Charities Regulatory Authority. - Our annual financial statements are audited by Deloitte Ireland LLP.
 Accounts for the last number of years can be obtained from our website. - MS Ireland's accounts adhere to the SORP (Statement of Recommended Practice, Accounting and Reporting by Charities) accounting standard.
-Accounts year ended 31st December 2022 will be available following the reconvened Annual General Meeting on Thursday, November 30th 2023. - We adhere to the Guiding Principles for Fundraising.
+Accounts for year ended 31st December 2022 will be available following the reconvened Annual General Meeting on Thursday, November 30th 2023. - We adhere to the Guiding Principles for Fundraising.
 The principles set the standard for best practice in fundraising in Ireland.